Top 5 4th Quarter Trades of Ir - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI EAFE Value ETF has a price-earnings ratio of 9.03 and a price-book ratio of 1.05.
+In terms of valuation, Vanguard Total Stock Market ETF has a price-earnings ratio of 17.78 and a price-book ratio of 3.27.

-Ironwood Investment Counsel, LLC reduced their investment in NAS:SHY by 48,799 shares.
-The trade had a 1.13% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $80.83.
+Ironsides Asset Advisors, LLC reduced their investment in ARCA:RSP by 27,811 shares.
+The trade had a 1.6% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $139.35.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.